-Bye-polls: TMC leads in 4 Assembly seats in Bengal, BJP ahead in 3 of 5 Assam constituencies
+Bye-polls: TMC leads in 4 Assembly seats in Bengal, Congress ahead of BJP in Himachal Pradesh

 In Telangana’s Huzurabad, the BJP had fielded former Telangana Rashtra Samithi MLA Eatala Rajender, who had quit as a minister in the YS Jagan Mohan Reddy government in June over land grabbing allegations.

-Rajender was ahead of Telangana Rashtra Samithi’s Gellu Srinivas Yadav by a thin margin of 166 votes as of 10.15 am.
+Rajender was ahead of Telangana Rashtra Samithi’s Gellu Srinivas Yadav by 1,825 votes, according to the Election Commission’s latest update.

 In Haryana’s Ellenabad, Indian National Lok Dal’s Abhay Chautala, who quit the party in protest against the farm laws, is looking to win back his seat.

-Election Commission data as Chautala was ahead of BJP candidate Gobind Kanda by 478 seats, as of 10.15 am.
+Chautala was ahead of BJP candidate Gobind Kanda by 6,530 votes.

 In Meghalaya, former footballer Eugeneson Lyngdoh is contesting the election from Mawphlang on a United Democratic Party ticket.